 Plumbing is one of those things that we take for granted – that is until it stops working.
-If a clog happens, and the water just won’t go down the drain, it’s possible that there is a problem with your main sewer line.
+If a clog happens, and the water just won’t go down the drain, or the drains are overflowing, it’s possible that there is a problem with your main sewer line.
 But we’ll want to make sure.

-When your Out of This World technician starts testing for the location of the drain clog, and determines that it’s in the main connection from your home to the sewer, he or she will often recommend a camera inspection to be sure.
-Identifying the location of the clog is the first step to fixing it.
+When your Out of This World Ottawa drain and sewer technician starts testing for the location of the drain clog, and determines that it’s in the main connection from your home to the sewer, they’ll often recommend a camera inspection to be sure.
+Identifying the location of the clog is the first step to fixing it!

 These cameras are great tools, but they have their limitations.
 For example, if the pipe is full of dirty water, the camera may not be able to see anything.
 Clean water is not as much of a problem, so your plumber may advise you not to run any water before the inspection in order to give the debris in the water time to settle.